Skip to main content

 Model each SKU before launch, then roll approved SKUs into a portfolio and cash-flow view.
 If you skip the per-SKU contribution model, revenue can look fine while margin leaks through discounts, returns handling, support time, failed payments, and fee treatment.

 Start by creating one input sheet per SKU with verified assumptions: base product cost, decoration, packaging, shipping treatment, platform costs, payment fees, return policy impact, and tax/fee handling.
-If any rate is still unknown, include the line item now and mark it: Add current rate after verification.
+If any rate is still unknown, keep the line item in the model and leave it pending until the current rate is verified from the vendor, provider, platform report, or finance record.

 Step 1: Build one per-SKU contribution model first.
 Use one product, one price, one fulfillment path.
 Track: selling price minus product and decoration costs, packaging/inserts, shipping subsidy or fulfillment charges, platform and payment fees, discount impact, returns reserve, failed-payment/chargeback reserve, support-time cost, and any taxes/fees you absorb.
 Also show two cases for the same SKU: one at full price and one discounted.
 If the SKU only works in a perfect case, it is not ready.